jorgenquaade/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 Code for loading the data.
 Converting date column into date format.
-I would normally remove NA's but since imputing is part of this exercise I keep them.
+I would normally remove NAs but since imputing is part of this exercise I keep them.

 ```r
 activity <- read.csv("~/DataScience/Reproducible/activity.csv")